steliosfran/unit-testing-diet/README.md

 ## Setup

 1. Clone the repository
+2. Checkout the `main` branch for Kotlin Flow or `rxjava` for RxJava
-2. Examine the structure of the tests in the `ChatViewModelSpec.kt` file.
+3. Examine the structure of the tests in the `ChatViewModelSpec.kt` file.

 ## Libraries Used

 - Dependency Injection: [Koin](https://github.com/InsertKoinIO/koin)
 - Testing Framework: [Kotest](https://github.com/kotest/kotest)
+- Reactive Framework: Both [Kotlin Flow](https://github.com/Kotlin/kotlinx.coroutines) and [RxJava](https://github.com/ReactiveX/RxJava) are supported

 ## Contact